 recently.
 Mealtime should be harmonious, so don’t allow arguing or teasing at

 - Share the kitchen.
-Once a week, have someone besides mom or dad help with a meal.
+Once a week, have someone besides you help with a meal.
 It can be a fun way to teach older children and teens how to cook healthy dishes.
 Let your child help pick a healthy recipe, shop for the food with you, and prepare the dish (with your help only if necessary).
-Even younger children can participate to a lesser degree, making sandwiches or wraps, or simple fruit desserts, for example.
+Even younger children can participate to a lesser degree, making sandwiches or wraps, or simple salads, for example.
 Getting kids involved in food preparation from an early age has been shown to promote healthy eating habits throughout life.